reillo/laravel-tblist/README.md

         // Debug query
         // $this->query->toSql();

-        // If we want to order items by default to specific column and
+        // If we want to order by default to specific column and
-        // not being displayed in the header or does not exists in column properties
-        // then we use the default order method by laravel.
+        // then we need use the default order method
         // $this->query->orderBy('users.registration_date'([,'asc|desc']));

         // If we want to order items and show